 Perhaps, everyone, who once tried to organize any public event, knows that this sort of job is no joke.
 Remember Mary Fiore, the main character of the well-known romantic comedy “The Wedding Planner”?
 She had to plan plenty of things and organize a crowd of people to make everything work like a clock and result in a perfect wedding.
 No wonder, people pay so much attention to this sacramental day: it marks one of the most important life decisions and events.
-Still, organization of this event is surely a big pain, especially for those who don’t know what to expect and how many aspects should be considered.
+Still, the organization of this event is surely a big pain, especially for those who don’t know what to expect and how many aspects should be considered.

 UI/UX design for a simple and multifunctional wedding planner and task manager.

-The aspect of readability also determined the choice of clear and simple font instead of highly decorated and complex fonts that present a huge seduction for adding more romance.
-Still, looking proper and stylish on wedding cards or invitations, it could serve a dirty trick with the users of the app: the screens would perhaps look stylish and romantic, but copy blocks would transform into an unreadable mess which is intolerable for a task manager.
+The aspect of readability also determined the choice of a clear and simple font instead of highly decorated and complex fonts that present a huge seduction for adding more romance.
+Still, looking proper and stylish on wedding cards or invitations, it could serve a dirty trick on the users of the app: the screens would perhaps look stylish and romantic, but copy blocks would transform into an unreadable mess which is intolerable for a task manager.
 This was the case when simplicity had the edge over sophistication and decoration.

 Let’s check out the basic screens of the app.
 Here you see the main screen of the task manager.
 It presents the tasks and plans organized by days in chronological order.
-Having finished the task users can mark them as complete by a tick or put a negative mark if the task wasn’t accomplished.
+Having finished the task, users can mark them as complete by a tick or put a negative mark if the task wasn’t accomplished.
 If the date already passed, the app marks the undone tasks by itself so that the user could easily see them scrolling down the list.
 In the top right corner of the screen, users can see the easily recognized button that allows adding a new task to the list.

 As you can see, time and date are not the only markers to organize the tasks along.
 Another important feature that makes this app different from general to-do lists and sets its link to the specific nature of planning weddings is the set of categories to classify the tasks and plans.
-Tapping the plus-button to add a new position, the user is offered to choose the category to which it sticks.
-Every category is marked with an icon, so reviewing the main screen with the list of tasks, a user can quickly scan what aspects they have to deal with that day, be it meeting a photographer, ordering flowers, making a menu etc. This approach enhances usability and sets the basis for positive user experience.
+Tapping the plus button to add a new position, the user is offered to choose the category to which it sticks.
+Every category is marked with an icon, so reviewing the main screen with the list of tasks, a user can quickly scan what aspects they have to deal with that day, be it meeting a photographer, ordering flowers, making a menu, etc. This approach enhances usability and sets the basis for a positive user experience.

-Setting the new task, users can add all the necessary details: locations, telephone numbers, special notes and simple memos.
+Setting the new task, users can add all the necessary details: locations, telephone numbers, special notes, and simple memos.
 Then, after reviewing the tasks, they can tap the icons and see the chronological schedule of all the positions planned for this particular category.

 If the task includes involving responsible people, adding the contact, a user gets the ability to call or text this contact right from the task position in the planner.
-It helps to speed up the experience making all the needed operation without the necessity to move to other apps or contact list of the mobile phone.
+It helps to speed up the experience making all the needed operation without the necessity to move to other apps or contact list on the mobile phone.

-Don’t miss new case studies on UI/UX design, development, animation and branding here in Tubik Blog: lots of projects and processes are prepared to be unveiled for our readers very soon.
+Don’t miss new case studies on UI/UX design, development, animation, and branding here in Tubik Blog: lots of projects and processes are prepared to be unveiled for our readers very soon.